ereslibre/kubernetes-cluster-vagrant/README.md

-Aside from that, the following packages inside `$GOPATH/src/k8s.io/kubernetes/bazel-bin/build/debs` are copied and installed in the base image too:
+Aside from that, the following packages inside `$GOPATH/src/k8s.io/kubernetes/bazel-bin/build/debs` are copied and installed in the base box too:

 * `cri-tools`
 * `kubeadm`